50,000 protesters, tear gas — and Madeleine Albright trapped in her hotel: How the 1999 WTO protests changed Seattle

 “It was a really important people’s victory,” recalls Heather Day, executive director of the Community Alliance for Global Justice, an organization she co-founded with other WTO demonstration organizers.

-Day, who in 1999 worked with an El Salvador solidarity group, remembers the week as a “festival of resistance” where hard-hat unionists teamed with environmentalists in sea turtle costumes, “sending the message that business and usual is not acceptable.”
+Day, who in 1999 worked with an El Salvador solidarity group, remembers the week as a “festival of resistance” where hard-hat unionists teamed with environmentalists in sea turtle costumes, “sending the message that business as usual is not acceptable.”

 Lori Wallach, director of Public Citizen’s Global Trade Watch, bounced between the demonstrations and inside the WTO conference.
 She said the outside protests emboldened WTO delegates from developing nations who were already critical of the effects of trade rules.